Jeffrey Siewerdsen

-Jeffrey Harold Siewerdsen (born 1969) is an American physicist and biomedical engineer who is a Professor of Biomedical Engineering, Computer Science, Radiology, and Neurosurgery at Johns Hopkins University.
-He is Co-Director of the Carnegie Center for Surgical Innovation at Johns Hopkins School of Medicine and is a member of the Malone Center for Engineering in Healthcare.
+Jeffrey Harold Siewerdsen (born 1969) is an American physicist and biomedical engineer who is a Professor of Imaging Physics at The University of Texas MD Anderson Cancer Center as well as Biomedical Engineering, Computer Science, Radiology, and Neurosurgery at Johns Hopkins University.
 He is among the original inventors of cone-beam CT-guided radiotherapy as well as weight-bearing cone-beam CT for musculoskeletal radiology and orthopedic surgery.
 His work also includes the early development of flat-panel detectors on mobile C-arms for intraoperative cone-beam CT in image-guided surgery.
 He developed early models for the signal and noise performance of flat-panel detectors and later extended such analysis to dual-energy imaging and 3D imaging performance in cone-beam CT.
-His core laboratory at Johns Hopkins University is the ISTAR Lab (Imaging for Surgery, Therapy, and Radiology) in the Department of Biomedical Engineering at the Johns Hopkins Hospital.
+He founded the ISTAR Lab (Imaging for Surgery, Therapy, and Radiology) in the Department of Biomedical Engineering, the Carnegie Center for Surgical Innovation at Johns Hopkins Hospital, and the Surgical Data Science Program at the Institute for Data Science in Oncology at The University of Texas MD Anderson Cancer Center.

 Biography and scientific work

 Jeffrey Siewerdsen did his undergraduate studies at the University of Minnesota in Minneapolis, MN, where he received his Bachelor of Arts degree in Physics and Astrophysics with a minor in Japanese in 1992.
 His undergraduate research experience included construction and testing of particle detectors for the Soudan 2 proton decay project.

 Siewerdsen began graduate studies at the University of Michigan in Ann Arbor, MI, in 1992, working initially in high-energy physics (D0 experiment) under supervision of Professor Homer Neal and earning his Master of Science degree in Physics in 1994.

 Siewerdsen's doctoral research involved early development of amorphous silicon Flat panel detector for medical x-ray imaging under the supervision of Professor Larry E. Antonuk.
 Siewerdsen's work focused on the development of early flat-panel detector systems for diagnostic radiography, fluoroscopy, and mammography as well as megavoltage portal imaging for guidance of radiation therapy.
 His doctoral dissertation established mathematical models for the signal-to-noise properties (specifically, the modulation transfer function, noise-power spectrum, and detective quantum efficiency) of flat-panel x-ray detectors.
 His Ph.D. thesis was awarded the Kent M. Terwilliger Prize for Best Doctoral Dissertation in Physics, 1998.

-Siewerdsen conducted post-graduate research beginning in 1998 as a Research Scientist at William Beaumont Hospital in Royal Oak, MI, with Dr. David Jaffray and Dr. John Wong on the topic of cone beam computed tomography (CBCT) for image-guided radiation therapy (IGRT).
+Siewerdsen conducted post-graduate research beginning in 1998 as a research scientist at William Beaumont Hospital in Royal Oak, MI, with Dr. David Jaffray and Dr. John Wong on the topic of cone beam computed tomography (CBCT) for image-guided radiation therapy (IGRT).
 The Beaumont team produced the first IGRT system for CBCT, beginning with laboratory studies to investigate image quality characteristics, and translating to clinical studies for guidance of prostate cancer therapy.